ShaktidharK1997/ShaktidharK1997/README.md

 ## Education

 - **M.S. in Computer Science** - New York University
-  - Focus: Cloud Computing, Big Data, Machine Learning
+  - Interested in Machine Learning, Databases and Cloud-native solutions
   - Teaching Assistant for Machine Learning course

 ## Current Focus